lsst-dm/k8s-scripts/README.md

     1.  bin/prepare.sh - install script for first part of the install
     2.  etc/newhosts.txt - will be appended to /etc/hosts on each system
-    3.  yml/registry.yml - used to create local docker registry on master
+    3.  yml/registry.yml - used to create local docker registry on head node
     4.  yml/node-redirect.yml - used on nodes to for the registry